nateaveryg/modern-app-demo/be/README.md

 ## Features included in the demo

 Builds a python application and deploys it as a container to GKE.
 There are two environments - Dev and Prod.
 Prod has clusters on both the east and west coasts.
+This example combines multiple capabilities across multiple Google Cloud 1P CI/CD apps.

 ### Cloud Build
 Steps